eshion/vim-sftp-sync/README.md

+### this plugin is no longer maintained, you can see another auto sync plugin named [vim-sync].

 vim-sftp-sync
 ============

 Automatic sync SFTP,FTP,... for buffers in vim.

-this plugin is no longer maintained and you can see another plugin [vim-sync].

 Installation
 ----